"I wanted to thank you again for a fabulous two weeks at camp! Both weeks were a blast and

 -Meredith, SAT Camper from NH

-Campers will receive four hours per day of instruction that will help them prepare for
+filled with instruction that will help prepare them for

 the Scholastic Aptitude Test.
 Our SAT tutors use the highly regarded